constellation-load-testing/constellation-local/README.md

 The configuration file is written in JSON format and consists of three section:

 - `"DURATION"` - duration of test (in ms)
-- `"HOME_REGION"` - location of home infrastructure.See [HOME_REGION](#home_region) section for valid entries.
+- `"HOME_REGION"` - location of home infrastructure.
+See [HOME_REGION](#home_region) section for valid entries.
-- `"REMOTE_REGIONS"` - remote regions involved in the test AND associated number of virtual users for each region.
+- `"REMOTE_REGIONS"` - remote regions involved in the test and the associated number of virtual users for each region.
 See [REMOTE_REGIONS](#remote_regions) section for valid entries.

-> Tip: Use the [`constellation check`](#constellation-check) to quickly check the validity of your configuration file.
+> Tip: Use the [`constellation check`](#constellation-check) command to quickly check the validity of your configuration file.

 ### HOME_REGION

 The `HOME_REGION` must be a region that has the Timestream database AWS service available.

-**This includes**:
+**As of Decemeber 2022 this includes**:
 |||||
 |--|--|--|--|
 |`us-east-1`|`us-east-2`|`us-west-2`|`ap-southeast-3`|
 |`ap-southeast-2`|`ap-northeast-1`|`eu-central-1`|`eu-west-1`|

+> See [Timestream Pricing](https://aws.amazon.com/timestream/pricing/) for a current list of available regions.

 ### REMOTE_REGIONS

 The `REMOTE_REGION` contains key-value pairs.
-With keys being valid AWS regions and values being the number of simuated virtual users one wishes to generate from each region.
+Keys are valid AWS regions and values are the number of virtual users desired from each region.

 Example: